 Warm temperatures and dry conditions in northwest Minnesota mean increased wildfire risk, so the Minnesota Department of Natural Resources is restricting open burning in the following counties effective immediately: Beltrami (north), Kittson, Koochiching, Lake of the Woods, Marshall, Pennington and Roseau.

 Beginning Wednesday, March 24, the DNR will restrict open burning in the following counties.
 Beltrami (south), Cass (north), Clearwater, Itasca, Mahnomen, Polk and Red Lake.

 The state will not issue burning permits for brush or yard waste in these counties until restrictions are lifted.
-A variance permit may be obtained for special agricultural, industrial or management circumstances.

 “Escaped debris burns are the number one cause of wildfires.
 That’s why we issue these restrictions,” said Casey McCoy, DNR fire prevention supervisor.
 “They really work—we’ve reduced wildfires by nearly a third since we started spring burning restrictions.”